li-xin-yi/HK-journalist/docs/source/tutorial_1.md

 config['pred_plot'] = ax
 ```

-## Define a custom metric to evaluate model
+## Define a custom metric to evaluate model

 And the metric definition should be exposed to others